How to spot a solar cowboy company

 Just offering a standard-sized package rarely works and may include “hidden costs” later when upgrading and changing the system.

-1. No site inspection leaves room for error
+No site inspection leaves room for error

-The site inspection allows the installer to measure precisely where the panels will be installed.
-Determining the inverter solution and positioning.
+The site inspection allows the installer to measure precisely where the panels will be installed, determining the inverter solution and positioning.

 This is also the time to determine access points to the roof, how to enter the roof cavity and work out the routes for the cabling to the switchboard.

 They should also check the switchboard for any additional work that may need to be done to bring it up to standards.
-Or fitting any new fuses and smart meters.

 Companies that do not offer site assessments will regularly have a clause in their contract that they can charge a variation on the quote for any costs incurred that they could not foresee or were not made aware of by you, the customer.

-1. Using sub-contract installers, in some instances, could be an issue
+Using sub-contract installers, in some instances, could be an issue

 But beware of companies that use sub-contract installers and try to say that the sub-contractor is responsible for the installation warranty.
-This is illegal.

 Companies subcontracting the installation for the system are often marketed as something to be cautious of.
 However, some companies are advertising that they only use their own, fully employed installers to keep tighter control of the quality of workmanship and installation warranty.
-And in most cases, this is true and an excellent way to find a good company.
+In most cases, this is true and an excellent way to find a good company.

 A classic example is a solar installation only the company cannot install when it rains.
 So a company that has dedicated employees must pay for them to sit idle, and these overheads will be paid for by yourself.